Can I Remove the Doors Between My House and Conservatory?

 Getting Expert Advice for Your Project

-Every property is different, and the best solution depends on your specific conservatory, home layout, and objectives.
+Every property is different.
 At Room Outside, we’ve helped hundreds of homeowners across Kent, Surrey, Sussex, and London create seamless connections between their homes and glass extensions.

 Our design and consultation process includes assessment of your existing structure, recommendations for thermal improvements, and guidance on Building Regulations compliance.
-Whether you’re planning a new glass room, orangery, or looking to upgrade an existing conservatory, we can help.
+Whether you’re planning a new glass room, orangery, luxury conservatory, or looking to upgrade an existing structure, we can help.

 We also offer glass upgrade services that can transform older conservatories with high-performance New Generation Glass, making door removal practical even for properties with existing dated structures.